franciskershaw/game-of-fives/testing.md

 Much like my issue with the mute button detailed above, I realised through user testing that the dynamic h2 on the homepage was defaulting to 'null' when a user first entered the site. **This was fixed by including a condition for 'null' in my already existing if statement.**

+#### Outstanding bugs

-*Sound effects on Safari lagging*
+*Lagging sound effects on some iOS devices*

-A noticeable lag for the sound effects was picked up upon both by myself and other users when playing the game on safari.
-It was enough to throw off the carefully timed sounds during the game's animation and thus (in my opinion at least) greatly reduce the impact of the animation.
-The same could be said for the button clicks, the sound effects coming noticeably after a button click had been enacted.
-This issue was not game-breaking on laptop or desktops, however it was a really distracting issue on tablet and mobile devices where the lag was so bad that sound effects would pile on top of each other during the animation.
+A noticeable lag for the sound effects was picked up upon both by myself and other users when playing the game on some iOS devices (iPhones and iPads specifically).
+This seemed to be a more pronounced issue for the older devices being tested, and at its worse was enough to completely derail the carefully timed sounds during the game's animation.
+Thus (in my opinion at least), a critical user experience issue was present for certain potential users of my site.

-Research online frustratingly only highlighed that this issue was mainly rooted in iOS and Safari (please read [this stack overflow article](https://stackoverflow.com/questions/9811429/html5-audio-tag-on-safari-has-a-delay) and [this Github thread](https://github.com/godotengine/godot/issues/35937) for more information), and that my code was not the root cause of this issue.
-I did find on a stack overflow post that two lines of code might help the performance.
+Research online highlighted that this issue was because of how iOS software loads its sounds (please read [this stack overflow article](https://stackoverflow.com/questions/9811429/html5-audio-tag-on-safari-has-a-delay) and [this Github thread](https://github.com/godotengine/godot/issues/35937) for more information), which meant that my code was not the root cause of this issue.
+After attempting a few different options for fixes, I unfortunately concluded that **this bug could not be entirely fixed within the timeframes I had for this project submission.**

-*const AudioContext = window.AudioContext || window.webkitAudioContext;*
-*const audioCtx = new AudioContext();*

-This helped the delay on desktop, but unfortunately did nothing to help the delay on mobile devices. **This is therefore a bug which has remained unsolved for now, but I would very much like to come back to this project in the future to fix it if at any point in my career I come across a solution that could help performance on iOS Safari.**
+I spent a considerable amount of time deciding how best to approach this issue without removing the sounds entirely from my project, especially given how this issue was not present in any other devices and to my knowledge was functioning completely as intended on Apple laptops and desktops.
+What I decided was the safest option was to **have the gamepage check if iOS was in use and default to mute on first time visits.** That way it is the users choice when playing on those devices to actively turn on sounds if they wish.

+*URL window hiding content on chrome mobile*

+During development, the game was designed using Chrome's developer tools to view responsiveness on various device sizes.
+My intention was for the game to take the entirety of the space visible on the viewport without the need to scroll to access buttons and features, and great care was taken through the use of CSS media queries to ensure this was the case.

+However, what I had not considered was that the developer tools on Chrome were not factoring in their own URL address bar in the mobile previewers.
+This meant that sometimes mobile users are required to manually hide the address bar in order to have the intended viewable experience.
+This did not break my game, and was not an issue experienced by every single device tested, but did represent a bug that I considered not fixable in the timeframe I had given myself to submit this project.

+Amending the designs and sizes to account for the address bar (the size of which would depend entirely on the device and browser being used) risked having unintended visual consequences for devices where the game's interactive content was displaying exactly as intended, and therefore **I decided to leave my designs intact for now, with the intention of revisiting the site at a later date to make necessary adjustments.**

 ## Manual User Story Testing